NeoCortexOS/neoshop/README.md

 For this I created a "Godot expert" prompt as well as a script to collect all the info needed to start a fresh chat while giving it all the context it needs.

 As I believe in the power of FOSS I put this all on a public github repository.
-My knowledge about Godot is very limited, so do not expect any wizardry here.
+My knowledge about Godot is limited, so do not expect any wizardry here.
 Any comments to improve the quality are welcome, I just can't promise to turn this into a fully working open source project with pull requests and such, as I have no experience with such things.

 I am trying to show the main steps of the progress by committing the actual state of my project as "we" keep developing it.